jasonaden/angular/aio/content/guide/comparing-observables.md

   </tr>
 </table>

-## Observable compared to Events API
+## Observables compared to events API

-Observables are very similar to event handlers that use the Events API.
+Observables are very similar to event handlers that use the events API.
 Both techniques define notification handlers, and use them to process multiple values delivered over time.
-Subscribing to an Observable is equivalent to adding an event listener.
-One significant difference is that you can configure an Observable to transform the event before it is passed to the handler.
+Subscribing to an observable is equivalent to adding an event listener.
+One significant difference is that you can configure an observable to transform an event before passing the event to the handler.

-Using Observables to handle events and asynchronous operations can have the advantage of greater consistency in contexts such as HTTP requests.
+Using observables to handle events and asynchronous operations can have the advantage of greater consistency in contexts such as HTTP requests.

-Here are some code samples that illustrate how the same kind of operation is defined using Observables and the Events API.
+Here are some code samples that illustrate how the same kind of operation is defined using observables and the events API.

 <table>
   <th>